Charig Yang

 project page / arXiv

-We show that neural networks can read analog clocks in unconstrained environments without manual supervision.
+We show that neural networks can read analog clocks without manual supervision.

 Self-supervised Video Object Segmentation by Motion Grouping